 Sirum-Connolly K, Brinckerhoff CE.
 Interleukin-1 or phorbol induction of the stromelysin promoter requires an element that cooperates with AP-1.
 Nucleic Acids Res.
 1991;19(2):335-341. doi:10.1093/nar/19.2.335

 Dartmouth Digital Commons Citation

 Sirum-Connolly, Karen and Brinckerhoff, Constance E., "Interleukin-1 or Phorbol Induction of the Stromelysin Promoter Requires an Element that Cooperates with AP-1."
 (1991).
-Open Dartmouth: Peer-reviewed articles by Dartmouth faculty.
+Open Dartmouth: Published works by Dartmouth faculty.
 3833.